YoRusConsulting/behat-context/README.md

                         # support this case since Behat and Symfony kernel are not the sames.
                         async_internal: "env(MESSENGER_TRANSPORT_ASYNC_INTERNAL_DSN)"
                         my_second_queue: "DIRECT_DSN"
-                    # you can define your own Adapter, it musts implements \WakeOnWeb\BehatContexts\AmqpAdapter\AdapterInterface;
+                    # you can define your own Adapter, it musts implements \AppInWeb\BehatContexts\AmqpAdapter\AdapterInterface;
-                    # adapterClass: \WakeOnWeb\BehatContexts\AmqpAdapter\SymfonyMessengerAdapter
+                    # adapterClass: \AppInWeb\BehatContexts\AmqpAdapter\SymfonyMessengerAdapter
                     # Create queues if they don't exist.
                     # setupQueuesAutomatically: 1
                 - AppInWeb\BehatContexts\FidryAliceFixturesContext: